 The capabilities of BlueBEAR are beneficial in all disciplines where an ordinary machine is not able to complete numerical tasks in a reasonable time

 During the last decades, different computational techniques based on the finite element method have been developed to predict the evolution of fractures in a material, such as the extended finite element method (XFEM), although numerical modelling in this area remains a challenging and computationally expensive problem.
 The primary challenge stems from numerical instabilities caused by domain discontinuities associated with cracks.
 Recent approaches aim to mitigate this limitation by employing phase-field methods, which were originally used to investigate interfacial problems in metallurgy to predict how different phases (solid, liquid, gas, or other) develop, interact, and transform under various conditions.
-Theories have been therefore developed based on the mathematical analogy between phase interfacial problems and crack propagation in solids, beginning with variational formulations rooted in the classical work of Griffith on fracture mechanics (Griffith, A.A., ‘The Phenomena of Rupture and Flow in Solids’, Philosophical Transactions, Series A, Vol. 221, pp. 163-198, 1920).
+Theories have therefore been developed based on the mathematical analogy between phase interfacial problems and crack propagation in solids, beginning with variational formulations rooted in the classical work of Griffith on fracture mechanics (Griffith, A.A., ‘The Phenomena of Rupture and Flow in Solids’, Philosophical Transactions, Series A, Vol. 221, pp. 163-198, 1920).

 BlueBEAR is crucial for all studies where researchers need to explore numerical models